 On his decision to support the shield law:

 To be very candid, but with no wish to offend you, I must confess there have been times when I worry that the press’ interest in getting a scoop occasionally conflicts with other important priorities, even the first concern of every American — the security of our nation…There will be times, I suspect, when I will wonder again if I should have supported this measure.
 But I trust in your integrity and patriotism that those occasions won’t be so numerous that I will, in fact, deeply regret my decision.

 There was an excessively walking-on-eggshells-ish, bending-over-backwards-to-befriend tone to the entire speech, particularly for someone who is already friendly with the press corps.
 Then again, conspicuously absent from the text of yesterday’s speech?
 “My friends.”
-Not a one.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Not a one.Liz Cox Barrett is a writer at CJR.